notani/acl2019-human-motive-identification/data/README.md

 ## Note

-Due to the license restriction of the SemEval dataset, we do not provide sentences and other metadata provided by Pontiki et al. You can download then from [the official website of SemEval 2016 Task 5](http://alt.qcri.org/semeval2016/task5/).
+Due to the license restriction of the SemEval dataset, we do not provide sentences and other metadata provided by Pontiki et al. The data is available at [the official website of SemEval 2016 Task 5](http://alt.qcri.org/semeval2016/task5/).
 We provide sentence IDs in files to combine our motive annotations with the SemEval dataset.
 For example, the following motive annotation is aligned with the third sentence (sentence index=2) of document 757762.

 ```
 757762:2	8	0	0	1	0	1	0